Info Cubic is now a division of Orange Tree. Read the press release.

 Requirements: Applicant name and date of birth, reference's relationship, contact name and contact information (including phone number and email address)

 This search is conducted via telephone (or at times e-mail) with the individual’s personal or professional references using a standard list of questions.

-Requirements: DOB, address, consent form, color copy of both sides of driver’s license, copy of both sides of the voter’s card: Credential Para Votar (IFE)
+Requirements: DOB, address, consent form, color copy of both sides of driver’s license

 A verification of driver's license credentials and status for that jurisdiction.
 Results may also include driver history, conviction history, expiration, driving restrictions, and identity information.

-Requirements: Name, DOB, address, mother's maiden name, general release, copy of IFE card for citizens (front and back) or copy of INE card for non-citizens (front and back), special release form with wet-ink signature
+Requirements: Name, DOB, address, general release, copy of passport or ID, special release form form with wet-ink signature

 The individual credit report includes insolvency, bankruptcy information and bad payment history.